 There are many different types of vehicles that can be classified as campervans, and each has its own set of rules and criteria.
 Some insurance carriers consider a van to be a campervan if it includes sleeping and cooking facilities – this might be as simple as an air mattress and a camp stove – even though you use the vehicle itself for other purposes during the day.

-Other insurers are more strict and only consider a campervan to be a campervan if you use it exclusively for camping trips.
+Other insurers are more strict.
+They only consider a campervan to be a campervan if you use it exclusively for camping trips.
 This means that the van must have sleeping, cooking, and bathroom facilities.

 The best way to find out if your campervan qualifies as a campervan is to speak to your insurance company.
 Some places might need to organize insurance for your van as a modified cargo van and not a camper/motorhome.